 The beach at Gumbet is largely shingle but has more sand in some areas.
 Lined with restaurants, bars and sunbeds/ umbrellas, there are plenty of facilities.
 Gumbet appeals particularly to those who like water sports, as there is a wide variety to choose from here.
-The location for many hotels used for package holidays by British tour operators, expect to see British families on the beach at Gumbet.
+The beach is located near to many hotels used for package holidays by British tour operators.
 This stretch of beach runs the length of the resort.

 Head west and 6 miles out of Gumbet, Bitez is the next bay along the coastline and appeals to an older crowd .
 A good stretch of mainly golden sand and shallow waters make this a popular place for sunbathers.
 Sunbeds very close to the water line the beach, and there are a selection of restaurants nearby.